fusion-jena/JeDaSS_2021_poster/index.md

  *  Furthermore, more time is needed to figure out the major theme of unfamiliar datasets.

 We believe that dataset analysis and summarization can be used as an elegant way to provide a concise overview of an entire dataset.

+## Definitions
+* A *dataset (DS)* is defined as a tuple of *primary data (PD)* and *metadata (MD)* organized for a specific purpose.
+* _PM_ represents the actual data organized according to a specific structure, called *data structure*
+* Each data structure consists of a set of data attributes,
+* Each data attribute has a name, datatype,(optional) unit, description, as well as annotation based on a domain ontology.
+* Each tuple in the primary data is a collection of data cells containing data values (called data points).
+* The metadata contains information about,e.g., the data owner, data curators, the methodology used to produce primary data, etc.

+In our implementation, almost all data attributes of available datasets are annotated using the AquaDiva ontology (ADOn) as the domain-specific ontology.

 ## Methodology
   <img style="margin-left: auto; margin-right: auto; width: 80%" src="assets/JeDaSS.png">